clambro/black-hole-thesis/docs/description.md

   <img src="images/q_factor_phi.png" alt="A plot demonstrating conservation of energy" width="500">
   <img src="images/q_factor_Pi.png" alt="A plot demonstrating conservation of energy" width="500">

-  *Figure 6: The Q-factors of our evolved quantities demonstrating 4th order convergence, right until the moment of black hole formation at the end.*
+  *Figure 6: The Q-factors of our evolved quantities demonstrating 4th order convergence, right until the moment of black hole formation.*
 </div>

 As usual, things get a little crazy when the horizon begins to form, but aside from a little noise we have clear 4th order convergence.

 ## Conclusion

 That brings us to the end of our discussion.
 Kudos to you once again if you've actually made it this far.
-We have successfully built a simulation of the gravitational collapse of a massless scalar field in confined space and provided convincing evidence of its instability.
+We have successfully built a simulation of the gravitational collapse of a massless scalar field in confined space, proved that it was operating correctly, and provided convincing evidence of its instability.
 I hope you learned something.